When it comes to water stewardship, our greatest challenge is making changes across our supply chain.

 In Karnataka, 46% of the catchment area of the Kabini River is agricultural land, principally used for the cultivation of rice and sugarcane, both water-intensive crops.
 In recent years, low rainfall, combined with high water demand within the catchment, has resulted in periods of insufficient water supply for farmers in the river basin.

 To extend water stewardship efforts across the whole catchment area, Nestlé India, in 2015, partnered with AgSri, an agricultural services company that developed ecologically sustainable systems, such as the Sustainable Sugarcane Initiative (SSI) and the System of Rice Intensification (SRI), to conduct pilot projects.
-These trials will test the likelihood of rice and sugarcane farmers adopting improved techniques for growing water-intensive crops over a three-year period.
+These trials demonstrate improved techniques for growing water-intensive crops to rice and sugarcane farmers.

 Water management in agriculture is based largely on managing variability.
 Through the interventions in paddy and sugarcane cultivation, the project aims to relieve the acute water shortage of the Kabini basin catchment.
 The interventions aim to: